oomph-lib/oomph-lib/README.md

 cd $oomph_home_dir/demo_driver/one_d_poisson<br>
 # Configure (note that switching on the
 # debug build only helps if the library
-# itself was compiled with that option too)
+# itself was compiled with that option too;
+#  by default it is built in Release mode
+# with full optimisation)
 cmake -G Ninja -B build -DCMAKE_BUILD_TYPE=Debug<br>
 # Run the test (note that the executable
 # got built in the build directory!)
 cd build
 ctest<br>
-# Edit source code (note that this lives
+# Edit source code
-# one level above the build directory!)
 emacs ../one_d_poisson.cc<br>
 # Rebuild executable(s)
 ninja <br>